Hurence/logisland/logisland-docs/processors.rst

    "**batch.size**", "The maximum number of Records to process in a single execution.
 The Records will be grouped by table, and a single Put per table will be performed.", "", "25", "", ""
    "record.schema", "the avro schema definition for the Avro serialization", "", "null", "", ""
    "record.serializer", "the serializer needed to i/o the record in the HBase row", "kryo serialization (serialize events as json blocs), json serialization (serialize events as json blocs), avro serialization (serialize events as avro blocs), no serialization (send events as bytes)", "com.hurence.logisland.serializer.KryoSerializer", "", ""
+   "table.name.default", "The table table to use if table name field is not set", "", "null", "", "" "column.family.default", "The column family to use if column family field is not set", "", "null", "", "" "column.qualifier.default", "The column qualifier to use if column qualifier field is not set", "", "null", "", ""

 ----------